jprakash2080/blog-post/README.md

   ## Authentication

-  To authenticate and obtain a token, send a POST request to the `/login` endpoint with your username and password.
+  To authenticate and obtain a token, send a POST request to the `/login` endpoint with username and password.

-  Replace `<your-username>` and `<your-password>` with your actual credentials.
+  Replace `<your-username>` and `<your-password>` with actual credentials.

   ```bash
   curl --location 'http://localhost:8080/login' \